 Navigating Montpelier During Construction

-State Street Reconstruction – What Visitors Need to Know
+State & Main Street Reconstruction – What Visitors Need to Know

 Montpelier is getting some much-needed upgrades!
-Beginning March 18, 2025, construction on State Street will update underground infrastructure.
+As we continue into August 2025, construction on State and Main Streets moves into the final stages of updating underground infrastructure.
 While this work is essential, we know it can make getting around a little tricky.

 We appreciate your patience and support for our local businesses during this time.
 Thank you for visiting Montpelier!